 The best arcades in NYC

-The walls of Modern Pinball (the brainchild of two gaming enthusiasts) are lined with brilliantly lit pinball games that are fun for both kids and adults.
-Dive into Addams Family, where you'll explore the family mansion to gain points, launch balls at Groot in Guardians of the Galaxy and enjoy other classic games inspired by Terminator 2 and Star Wars—even Gorgar, the first talking pinball machine ever made.
-Admission (one hour to unlimited play) includes free play on all games, and you're able to leave and re-enter (you won't lose play time if you exit the building).
+Modern Pinball is the brainchild of two gaming enthusiasts, and this venue areis jam-packed with brilliantly-lit pinball games that are fun for both kids and adults.
+Dive into Addams Family, where you'll explore the family mansion to gain points, launch balls at Groot in Guardians of the Galaxy or enjoy other classic games inspired by Terminator 2 and Star Wars—even Gorgar, the first talking pinball machine ever made.
+Admission (one hour to unlimited play) includes free play on all games, and you're able to leave and re-enter—you won't lose play time if you exit the building.

-This family owned and operated joint (and former home to the famous Tic Tac Toe Chicken) has a mix of diehard arcade buffs and casual gamers.
-Grab lunch in Chinatown before visiting for a game of Beatmania IIDX, ReRave Plus, PIU Infinity, Neon FM and DDR and redeeming tickets for some fun prizes.
+This family-owned joint is maybe best known for being the former home to the famous Tic Tac Toe Chicken—that bird has flown, and the arcade today is popular with a mix of diehard arcade buffs and casual gamers.
+Grab lunch in Chinatown before settling in for a game of Beatmania IIDX, ReRave Plus, PIU Infinity, Neon FM and DDR—and redeeming tickets for some fun prizes.
 If any of the older machines happen to eat your dough, tell the staff—they’re known to refund your credits if you ask.
 Be sure to bring cash!

 What more could a kid want?
 This sweet arcade has food, bowling, shuffleboard AND a giant arcade that's great for all ages.
 It's also a sports bar Favorite games include Jurassic Park Arcade, where kids can use “tranquilizing guns” to help restore order to the island and save over 30 species, Candy Crush Saga, Kung Fu Panda, Batman, Mario Kart Arcade Grand Prix Deluxe, Star Wars Battle Pod and tons more—many games offer prize tickets, too.
 If you're bringing a crowd, you'll definitely want in on the Eat and Play Combo (an app or entree + a $10 power card) for $18–$23 per person.